Skip to content

 While minimising clutter in your design is a necessity, it’s also important for your customers to have the information they might need on a given page at a glance.

-Additionally, it should be easy for users to find relevant pages on your site.
+Additionally, users should be able to easily find relevant pages on your site.
 Generally, each page should be accessible from any other page in 1-2 clicks.

 Creating a navigable eCommerce site creates a couple of extra challenges.
-For one thing, customers are likely to move back and forth between different products while they’re trying to make a decision about which to buy.
+For one thing, customers are likely to move back and forth between different products while they’re trying to decide which to buy.
 Customers may also want to review the items they’ve placed in their baskets.

 This requires utilising drop-down menus for navigation or allowing customers to view the number of items and the current total of what they have in their cart from any page.
 Ensure that any potential extra costs related to shipping or delivery are outlined clearly.

-Product pages should consist of a high-quality image of the item, personalization options, a brief description, price and the availability status of that product.
-If applicable, list or link to product reviews from other customers, as well as related items.
+Product pages should include a high-quality image of the item, personalization options, a brief description, price, and the availability status of that product.
+If applicable, they should also list or link to product reviews from other customers and related items.

 Reading other reviews can increase the likelihood that a browsing shopper chooses to buy.

 Mobile shopping has grown tremendously in recent years, with consumers purchasing from their smartphones or tablets.
-Shoppers utilising mobile devices do so because of discounts or special deals which are available through mobile sources.
+Shoppers who use mobile devices do so because of discounts or special deals available through mobile sources.

 47% of surveyed consumers also prefer the “round-the-clock” shopping that’s possible through online shopping rather than being restricted to the schedule of a brick-and-mortar location.